 - Find articles and other publications by Henci Goer.

 - Find out about Henci Goer’s speaking engagements and other appearances.

-Amy is currently Vice President of Health Ecosystems for the Maternity Neighborhood, a data platform and family of tools developed to deliver and scale innovations that transform maternity care.
-Amy also consults on the first national maternity care shared decision making initiative, pregnantMe.
-A collaboration between the Informed Medical Decisions Foundation and Childbirth Connection, the initiative is developing, producing, implementing, and evaluating a suite of evidence-based, interactive decision aids for childbearing women.
+Amy is currently Vice President of Care Model Innovation and Content for the Maternity Neighborhood, a data platform and family of tools developed to deliver and scale innovations that transform maternity care.

 Author of many peer-reviewed articles, Amy was also a member of the editorial team for the 9th edition of the landmark women’s health book, Our Bodies, Ourselves, released in 2011.
 She received her undergraduate degree from the University of Michigan and both a certificate and masters’ degree in nursing at the Yale School of Nursing.
 Amy was the 2012 recipient of the Kitty Ernst Award, one of the American College of Nurse-Midwives’ highest honors.